carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > ## Discussion 1: Number of tRNAs
 >
 > Inside the `annotated` directory, run the command `wc -l trnas.tsv` to get the number of lines in the file.
-Excluding the first line (which contains the header), observe that there are 67 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. the ones that are not stop codons).
+Excluding the first line (which contains the header), observe that there are 67 tRNAs, whereas the [standard codon table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables#Translation_table_1) contains 61 coding codons (i.e. those that are non stop codons).
 This means that there are several genes that produce the same tRNA.
 How would you explain this fact?
 >
 > > ## Solution
 > >